 Dynamic Interchange Schedule or Dynamic Schedule

 The term Dynamic Interchange Schedule does not exist in NAESB glossary should be taken out.
+The WEQ SRS agrees with this assertion.

 The definition in NERC glossary is “A time-varying energy transfer that is updated in Real-time and included in the Scheduled Net Interchange (NIS) term in the same manner as an Interchange Schedule in the affected Balancing Authorities’ control ACE equations (or alternate control processes).” includes a defined term “Scheduled Net Interchange (NIS)” which I think should have been “Net Schedule Interchange or Net Interchange Schedule”. but they need to be consistent in NAESB and NERC.
 NERC also needs to make these consistent in the glossary.
+The WEQ SRS recommends that the WEQ JESS review the definition in light of the inconsistencies delineated above.

 The term Net Interchange Schedule is another term in NAESB glossary that should be in this category of “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards.”
+The WEQ SRS has addressed this concern and does not recommend using “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards” for any of the NAESB definitions.

 The term Interchange Schedule is another term in NAESB glossary that should be in this category of “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards.”
+The WEQ SRS has addressed this concern and does not recommend using “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards” for any of the NAESB definitions.

 The term Balancing Authorities (BA) is another term in NAESB glossary that should be in this category of “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards.”
+The WEQ SRS has addressed this concern and does not recommend using “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards” for any of the NAESB definitions.

 The term ACE is another term in NAESB glossary that should be in this category of “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards.”
+The WEQ SRS has addressed this concern and does not recommend using “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards” for any of the NAESB definitions.

 Where do we stop in making all the terms like NERC?
+The WEQ SRS has addressed this concern and does not recommend using “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards” for any of the NAESB definitions.

 Also Real-time is not a defined term in NAESB glossary.
 Does this matter?
+NAESB does not have a definition for “Real-time.”

+For the following items, the WEQ SRS has addressed this concern and does not recommend using “Shall have the same meaning as defined in the Glossary of Terms Used in NERC Reliability Standards” for any of the NAESB definitions.

 Pseudo-tie